MikeWilbert/pyTurb/docs_pyTurb.md

 The SSPRK3 method thus uses Heun's method to get approximations to $f$ at the center and the right edge of the time step interval and combines them to a method of order 3.

 So far, we have only considered the order of accuracy of the time integration schemes.
 Another important porperty of a numerical integration method is its stability.
-Stability refers to the fact that the errors made in each time step will amplify each other so that an unphysical exponential rise in the numerical approximation will occur if the time step is chosen too large.
+Stability refers to the fact that the errors made in each time step can amplify each other so that an unphysical exponential rise in the numerical approximation will occur if the time step is chosen too large.
-For the SSPRK3 method in 2 dimensions, which is used in *pyTurb_2D*, the stability condition reads
+For the SSPRK3 method in 2 dimensions, which is used in *pyTurb*, the stability condition reads

 $$\begin{align*}
   \Delta t \leq \frac{\sqrt{3}}{D_c + D_\nu},